bensanmorris/practical_performance/README.md

 [I've created a small python utility that generates a chart for each of your google benchmarks as a time series](https://github.com/bensanmorris/benchmark_monitor) (run it over your accumulated benchmark history data) but it also attempts to estimate the location of the build that introduced your slowdown using a sliding window.

-# Computer Vision Performance Optimisation
+# Computer Vision Performance Profiling / Optimisation

 Coming soon